-“Our proprietary design methodology sees us working with architects and designers from the early design phase and getting an understanding of what they want out of their project right up front,” says Harvey Simpkin, Commercial Sales at Soteria Doors.
+“Our proprietary design methodology sees us working with architects and designers from the early design phase and getting an understanding of what they want out of their project right up front,” says Harvey Simpkin, Project Consultant at Soteria Doors.

 Customers typically come to Soteria with one of a few common challenges, Harvey says.
 “In many cases, they don’t want to repeat issues they’ve faced on a previous project: communication problems or specifying something that doesn’t arrive exactly as expected on site.
-We also get a lot of people coming to us for help balancing compliance with aesthetics, or simply because the process of specifying fire doors is complicated and taking too long.”
+People also ask for our help to balance compliance with aesthetics, or simply because specifying fire doors is complicated and taking too long.”

 Soteria backs their products up with rigorous testing through Fire-TS Lab in Auckland and BRANZ in Wellington, ensuring that everything they make, no matter how unique, is compliant with the 4520:2010 NZ standard.
 “This is critical for both insurance and compliance purposes, which is why all of our standard range comes pre-tested.
 But we also work with clients to create and test bespoke designs that sit outside of standard parameters.
 We currently have a high-end rest home project that wanted something quite specific.
 There was nothing on the market that could provide exactly what they wanted; with Soteria’s tailored approach, we were able to come up with a design that met their needs and test it specifically for their project.
 We’re seeing more of those bespoke designs in recent years, and our message to architects and designers would be that we can achieve what they want as long as they engage with us early.”